 ASU 2016-02, Leases (Topic 842) aims to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-ASU 2016-02 will become effective for us beginning in the first quarter of 2019 and we will evaluate the use of optional practical expedients related to the reporting at adoption.
-We will not early adopt this standard and are in the process of implementing changes to our systems, processes and disclosures.
-We expect this standard to increase total assets and total liabilities, however, we are currently evaluating the potential impact that ASU 2016-02 may have on our consolidated financial statements.
+ASU 2016-02 will become effective for us beginning in the first quarter of 2019 and are evaluating the use of optional practical expedients related to the reporting at adoption.
+ASU 2018-10, Codification Improvements to Topic 842, Leases, and ASU 2018-11, Leases (Topic 842), Targeted Improvements, are also effective at the time of adoption of ASU 2016-02.
+We will adopt these standards as per the effective date of January 1, 2019, using the modified retrospective approach.
+Under this approach, the cumulative effect of initially applying the standard will be recognized as an adjustment to the opening balance of retained earnings on the date of initial application.
+We continue to work on implementing changes to our systems, policies and processes, and disclosures.
+We plan to use practical expedients offered by the standard and expect this standard to increase total assets and total liabilities since all leases of a lessee need to be recognized on the balance sheet.
+We are currently evaluating the potential impact that ASU 2016-02 may have on our consolidated financial statements.
+However, as the effects of applying Topic 842 will depend on the lease agreements in effect at the time of adoption, the impact of Topic 842 on our consolidated financial statements cannot be reliably estimated at this time.

 ASU 2017-12, Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities, will make more financial and nonfinancial hedging strategies eligible for hedge accounting.
 It also amends the presentation and disclosure requirements and changes how companies assess effectiveness.
 It is intended to more closely align hedge accounting with companies' risk management strategies, simplify the application of hedge accounting, and increase transparency as to the scope and results of hedging programs.
-The new guidance will become effective for us beginning on January 1, 2019 by applying a modified retrospective approach to existing hedging relationship as of the adoption date.
+The new guidance will become effective for us beginning on January 1, 2019 by applying a modified retrospective approach to existing hedging relationships as of the adoption date.
 Under the modified retrospective approach, entities with cash flow or net investment hedges will make (1) a cumulative-effect adjustment to accumulated other comprehensive income so that the adjusted amount represents the cumulative change in the hedging instruments' fair value since hedge inception (less any amounts that should have been recognized in earnings under the new accounting model) and (2) a corresponding adjustment to opening retained earnings as of the most recent period presented on the date of adoption.
 We are currently evaluating the potential impact ASU 2017-12 may have on our consolidated financial statements.